The sun has already set, and you’re on your way home. But soon as you enter, you realise the lights are not working.

 Incandescent bulbs

 Incandescent bulbs are the most common type of light bulb.
 They work by heating a thin filament inside the bulb until it glows.
-Incandescent bulbs are not very energy-efficient and can explode if they are not properly installed or exposed to high temperatures.
+Incandescent bulbs are not energy-efficient and can explode if not installed or exposed to high temperatures.

 Halogen bulbs

-Halogen bulbs are a type of incandescent bulb that uses halogen gas to increase the life of the filament.
-Halogen bulbs are more energy-efficient than incandescent bulbs but can still explode if they are not correctly installed or exposed to high temperatures.
+Halogen bulbs are incandescent bulbs that use halogen gas to increase the filament’s life.
+Halogen bulbs are more energy-efficient than incandescent bulbs but can still explode if not installed or exposed to high temperatures.

 Fluorescent bulbs